 - Kneel Before Zod:

 - Baron Greenback's purpose in "Viva Danger Mouse" is to plant cactus needles in the seat cushions of the world's dignitaries so "I can bring them to their feet before bringing them to their knees!"

 - In "Danger Mouse On The Orient Express", DM exclaims that Greenback's plans to eliminate all of Europe's tourist sites and force tourists to visit his museum of Barry Manilow record sleeves will "bring the world to its knees!"

-- Last Name Basis: DM's assistant's full name is Ernest Penfold, but he's only ever addressed by his last name.
+- DM's assistant's full name is Ernest Penfold, but with the exception of at least one early episode, he's otherwise only ever addressed by his last name.

 - Lazy Artist:

 - Lampshaded in "Quark!
 Quark!"
 When Penfold asks why he and DM are disguised as a camel, DM explains it's because the animators couldn't draw horses.

 - In "The Good, the Bad and the Motionless", DM's evil alter ego has Penfold in suspended animation, which DM chalks up to the animators being on their tea break.